GoPro action camera mounted on a chest harness

 • Cheapest current-generation GoPro at $229

-• Built-in light is genuinely useful for vlogging, low-light interiors, and dim trail shooting
+• Built-in light is genuinely useful for vlogging and low-light shooting

 • Full HyperSmooth stabilization carried over from the HERO line